Xesau/Router/README.md

 # Xesau\Router
-Xesau\Router is a one-file PHP router.
+Xesau\Router is a one-file-one-class PHP router, suitable for web applications and ReST-ful APIs.
+It's efficient and fast, because it doesn't evaluate the `callable`s when you add the routes, but when you execute the router.

 ## How to use

     <?php

-    require_once 'vendor/Autoload.php';
+    // If you have some sort of autoloader require_once 'vendor/Autoload.php';

+    // If you don't have an autoloader require_once 'vendor/Xesau/Router.php';

     use Xesau\Router;